klapaukh/CensorCheck/censor-check/README.md

 Note that were a character is part of several annotations, the calculation is done using the final annotation as listed in the `.ann` file.

+## Annotation Format

+All annotations for a file `xyz.txt` should be in a matching `xyz.ann` file.
+The `ann` file must have each annotation of a separate line.
+Each line is formatted as: `Id Category Start_Idx End_Idx match`.
+`Id` and `Category` cannot contain spaces. `Id` and `match` are not used by the algorithm.
+They are there to make errors easier to read.
+The `Start_idx` is inclusive while `End_Idx` is exclusive.
+Both indexes are 0 based and count Unicode glyphs (displayed symbols), not characters or code points.
+If you are only using ASCII then these will be the same.

 ## Configuration

 Category configuration can be done in a conf file provided by the `-c` argument.